Evidence of Uncertain Origin

 Kindle version available too, or read for free on KU

-The Fiftieth Anniversary of the October Crisis
+The October Crisis